 Baseline Cash Flow: represents the total number of Common Units outstanding at the beginning of the three-year measurement period multiplied by the then per Common Unit annualized distribution rate.

-The following table summarizes the performance targets and associated level of vesting that applies to awards made under the LTIP prior to November 14, 2016 based on the achievement level of the Distribution Coverage Ratio.
-For the purposes of this Compensation Discussion and Analysis, only the fiscal 2016 award remains subject to the metrics disclosed in this table.
+The following table summarizes the performance targets and associated level of vesting, based on the achievement level of the Distribution Coverage Ratio.